 Hey, I’m Mark.
 I’m glad I’ve found you.

-Over the last 20 years or so, I’ve encountered countless problems in Excel.
-Some of them were solved by learning from work colleagues, some by pure trial and error and others by using internet resources.
+Over the last 20 years or so, I’ve used Excel almost every day.
+Excel is my primary tool for manipulation, presentation and analysis of data.
+I’ve encountered countless problems; some were solved by learning from work colleagues, some by trial and error and others by using internet resources.
 I would love nothing more than for us to sit down together and work through some Excel problems (probably involving some element of trial and error).
 But since that’s not an option, here is my internet resource, which is hopefully the next best thing.

 Imagine if you could save time just by using Excel better, wouldn’t that be great?
 It doesn’t have to be huge chunks of time, maybe just a few minutes every day.
 What would you do with that time?
 You could:

 - Get something which is currently out of control under control

 - Just go home earlier to spend more time with your family and friends.

 All of those would make a difference in your life, right?
 That is the goal of Excel Off The Grid, to create a resource that might actually make a difference to you.

 Better use of Excel might not change the world, but it might change yours.